bobby-didcoding/django_course/steps/module_11.md

 >Note: Please 'cd' into the root directory and fire up your virtual environment!

 Okay, lets start where we left off in the last module.
 We have built our models.
-In this module we will be building a manager that will handle the flow of data between the frontend, ecommerce app and [Stripes API](https://stripe.com/docs/api?lang=python).
+In this module we will be building a manager that will handle the flow of data between the frontend, e-commerce app and [Stripes API](https://stripe.com/docs/api?lang=python).

 Lets get started.